dbsxdbsx/trait_variable/README.md

 trait_variable = "*"
 ```

-Then, use the macro in your Rust code:
+Then, use the macros in your Rust code:

 ```rust
 use trait_variable::trait_variable;